cboyda/LighthouseLabs/Project-SQL/cleaning_data.md

 -- Query returned successfully in 1 min 5 secs.
 ```

-### I definately do NOT agree with this assignment requirement.
+### I do NOT agree with this assignment requirement.
+Proper formatting can be done on the output, not in how it is stored.
 See https://stackoverflow.com/questions/15726535/which-datatype-should-be-used-for-currency
 Specifically: